openhab/openhab-jruby/USAGE.md

 ## Configuration

-After installing this add-on, you will find configuration options in the openHAB portal under _Settings -> Other Services -> JRuby Scripting_.
+After installing this add-on, you will find configuration options in the openHAB portal under _Settings -> Add-on Settings -> JRuby Scripting_.
 Alternatively, JRuby configuration parameters may be set by creating a `jruby.cfg` file in `conf/services/`.

 By default this add-on includes the [openhab-scripting](https://github.com/openhab/openhab-jruby) Ruby gem and automatically `require`s it.